 - Time-Saving: Avoids the delays associated with probate court proceedings.

-- Simpler Process: This can be a more streamlined approach, especially for vehicles with lower values.
+- Simpler Process: Can be a more streamlined approach, especially for vehicles with lower values.

 3. Muniment of Title

 A muniment of title allows certain estates to bypass probate.
-The estate must have a will and other conditions must be met, such as no unpaid debts or necessity for the administration of the estate.
+The estate must have a will and other conditions must be met, such as continuous family ownership for a specific period.

-If the beneficiaries can establish a clear chain of ownership through documents like bills of sale or prior titles, a muniment of title may be used to transfer the title without probate or an affidavit.
-However, this process can be complex and requires legal guidance.
+If the beneficiaries can establish a clear chain of ownership through documents like bills of sale or prior titles, a muniment of title can be used to transfer the title without probate or an affidavit.
+However, this process can be complex and may require legal guidance.

 4. Small Estate Affidavit